Menu

 Does this site replace the original Lift4Love site?

-It is the cleaner public campaign home for the current Lift4Love structure, while still preserving legacy materials and direct-support paths where they are still useful.
-The goal is to modernize the public story without erasing the older support history, which is why the legacy-giving page still exists.
+It is the campaign home for the renewed Lift4Love structure, while still preserving legacy materials and direct-support paths where they are useful.
+The goal is to modernize the story without erasing the older support history, which is why the legacy-giving page still exists.

 What does campaign live mean on the homepage?

-It means the public campaign shell, featured event structure, and named support paths are visible now even if some partner assignments, sponsor conversations, or payment details are still being finalized behind the scenes.
+It means the public campaign home, featured event structure, named partners, and contact path are ready for review, sharing, sponsor conversations, and meeting-driven edits.
 The live public summary begins on the homepage.

 How do I ask a question that is not answered here?